mshsstemclub/mshsstemclub.github.io/CircuitsAndUsingDigitalMultimetersActivity.md

 ![]()

-**The Circuits and Using Digital Multimetes Activity provides a hands on opportunity to learn about using digital multimeters.**
+**The Circuits and Using Digital Multimeters Activity provides a hands on opportunity to learn about using digital multimeters.**

 Each STEMclub member will get a red circuit board and learn about which circles are connected.